SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 The next step in our implementation is connecting the newly created Function with the deployed Redis cache.
 Let's start by adding the necessary code.

-1. The first step is adding the necessary dependencies to your Function.
+1. Let's begin by adding the necessary dependencies to your Function.
 In the `Code` tab, you can find the `Dependencies` submenu.
-Add the following dependencies:
+Add the following dependencies and click `Save`:

 ```json
 {